CtrlK

 Workflow Clarity

-The iterative generation workflow is clearly described with a decision flowchart and steps, but the validation is entirely automated (Gemini review) with no guidance on what to do if max iterations are reached and quality is still below threshold.
-There's no manual intervention path or fallback strategy for when the automated process fails.
+The iterative generation workflow is clearly described with a decision point and the ASCII diagram is helpful.
+However, there are no validation steps for the user to verify outputs beyond trusting the automated quality score.
+The troubleshooting section lacks a clear error-recovery sequence, and there's no explicit guidance on what to do if max iterations are reached and quality is still below threshold.

 2 / 3